amidaware/trmm-docs/docs/sponsor.md

 ### Discord Sponsors tag

-If you're a sponsor and would like a yellow name and access to the #sponsors channel and able to ask questions in #sponsors-reporting_requests please send a [ticket](https://support.amidaware.com/) with billing email address and Discord username (and multiple staff usernames if desired).
+If you're a sponsor and would like a yellow name and access to the #sponsors channel and able to ask questions in #sponsors-reporting_requests please open a [ticket](https://support.amidaware.com/) with billing email address and Discord username (and multiple staff usernames if desired).